 You and your team could do a trivia night, host a murder mystery party, do a movie night, or do fun company outings such as bowling.
-Remote workers can also get in on the fun with virtual happy hours, escape rooms, trivia, and game shows.
-During the events, employees can submit their favorite songs for an event playlist, and rewards can be given to winning teams.
+Remote employees can also get in on the fun with virtual happy hours, escape rooms, trivia, and game shows.
+During the events, employees can submit their favorite songs for a playlist.
+You can encourage some friendly competition by offering rewards to the winning teams.
 The possibilities for fun Fridays are endless.

 These fun activities allow your employees to get to know each other better and relax.

 2. Show employees how their roles matter to the overall mission, vision, and values